-Take the Edinburgh Pollinator Pledge
+The Edinburgh Pollinator Pledge

 Insects such as bees, flies, moths, butterflies and beetles are incredibly important in their role as pollinators.
 We rely on pollination to create Edinburgh’s beautiful landscapes and to produce many of the crops we rely on.
 Our city would not be the same without them and yet their numbers are in decline.
-Sign up to the Edinburgh Pollinator Pledge today and play your part in helping Edinburgh’s pollinators.

 There are over 160,000 gardens in Edinburgh and these could form part of a massive network to support pollinators.
 Gardens can be excellent places for pollinators but the quality varies enormously.
 Research into urban pollinators shows there are some simple actions anyone with access to a garden or greenspace can take.
+Please look at our additional resources below for inspiration.

 1. Plant for pollinators